turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_the_asset_pipeline.markdown

 #### Running Production Locally

-* Why would we want see if something will work in production mode without pushing to Heroku?
+* Why would we want to see if something will work in production mode without pushing to Heroku?
 * What are the `development.rb`, `test.rb`, and `production.rb` files?

 #### Running Production Challenge